abist-co-ltd/hololens-opencv-laserpointer/README.md

 ## Copyright

-This code is based on the following source code:
+This code is provided by [ABIST AI Solution](https://ar.abist-ai.com/) under Apache License Version 2.0.
+It is based on the following source code:

  * VulcanTechnologies [HoloLensCameraStream for Unity](https://github.com/VulcanTechnologies/HoloLensCameraStream) (Apache License Version 2.0)
     * Source files  from [HoloLensCameraStream for Unity](https://github.com/VulcanTechnologies/HoloLensCameraStream) are included to